Higher Laminations and Affine Buildings: Laminations for the space

 \begin{lemma} If $p_i$ and $q_i$ are equivalent positive configurations of $n$ points in the affine building, then for any $n$ dominant coweights $\lambda_1, \lambda_2, \dots, \lambda_n$, if we allow the $\lambda_i$ to act on $p_i$ and $q_i$, the resulting positive configurations will still be equivalent. \end{lemma}

 \begin{proof} The action of the $\lambda_i$ on the configurations $p_i$ and $q_i$ changes the co-ordinates in an explicit way (see the end of section 5.4).
 We have just shown that configurations are equivalent if and only if they have the same coordinates.
+The configurations $p_i$ and $q_i$ have the same coordinates, so acting on them by the coweights $\lambda_i$ will give us configurations that still have the same coordinates.
+The resulting positive configurations will then be equivalent.

 \end{proof}